karimmouden/CEH-in-bullet-points/chapters/15-cryptography/test/Cryptography_Attacks.md

     Explanation:

+      - Chosen-plaintext attack:

+           - very effective type of cryptanalysis attack.
+           - attacker obtains the ciphertexts corresponding to a set of plaintexts of his own choosing.
+           - This can allow the attacker to attempt to derive the key used and thus decrypt other messages encrypted with that key.
+           - Basically, since the attacker knows the plaintext and the resultant ciphertext, he has a lot of insight into the key used.
+           - This technique can be difficult but is not impossible.
+           - The circumstances by which an attacker may obtain ciphertexts for given plaintexts are rare.
+           - However, modern cryptography is implemented in software or hardware and is used for a diverse range of applications;
+           - for many cases, a chosen-plaintext attack is often very feasible.
+           - *important* in the context of *public key cryptography*, where the encryption key is public and so attackers can encrypt any plaintext they choose.

+     - Timing attack:
-                Timing attack: It is based on repeatedly measuring the exact execution times of modular exponentiation operations.
-The attacker tries to break the ciphertext by analyzing the time taken to execute the encryption and decryption algorithm for various inputs.
-In a computer, the time taken to execute a logical operation may vary based on the input given.
-The attacker by giving varying inputs tries to extract the plaintext.
+            - based on "repeatedly measuring" the exact "execution times" of modular exponentiation operations.
+            - attacker tries to "break the ciphertext" by -> analyzing the time taken to execute
+                            encryption and decryption algorithm for various inputs.
+            - In a computer, the time taken to execute a logical operation may vary based on the input given.
+            - The attacker by giving varying inputs tries to extract the plaintext.

+    - Replay attack:
-    Replay attack: In a replay attack, packets and authentication tokens are captured using a sniffer.
-After the relevant info is extracted, the tokens are placed back on the network to gain access.
-The attacker uses this type of attack to replay bank transactions or other similar types of data transfer, in the hope of replicating and/or altering activities, such as banking deposits or transfers.
+            - packets & authentication Tokens are captured using a sniffer.
+            - After the relevant info is extracted, the tokens are placed back on the network to gain access.
+            - The attacker uses this type of attack to replay bank transactions or other similar types of data transfer, in the hope of replicating and/or altering activities, such as banking deposits or transfers.

-    Chosen-plaintext attack: Chosen plaintext attack is a very effective type of cryptanalysis attack.
-In this attack, the attacker obtains the ciphertexts corresponding to a set of plaintexts of his own choosing.
-This can allow the attacker to attempt to derive the key used and thus decrypt other messages encrypted with that key.
-Basically, since the attacker knows the plaintext and the resultant ciphertext, he has a lot of insight into the key used.
-This technique can be difficult but is not impossible.
-        The circumstances by which an attacker may obtain ciphertexts for given plaintexts are rare.
-However, modern cryptography is implemented in software or hardware and is used for a diverse range of applications; for many cases, a chosen-plaintext attack is often very feasible.
-Chosen-plaintext attacks become extremely important in the context of public key cryptography, where the encryption key is public and so attackers can encrypt any plaintext they choose.